chrisknox97/surfs_up/README.md

 ## Overview of Analysis

-### To use Python programming language, SQLAlchemy, and Pandas DataFrames to retrieve and filter average weather temperatures for June and December from the ``hawaii.sqlite`` database with the express purpose of conducting a thorough comparitive analysis.
+### To use Python programming language, SQLAlchemy, and Pandas DataFrames to retrieve and filter average weather temperatures for June and December from the ``hawaii.sqlite`` database with the express purpose of conducting a thorough comparative analysis.

 ## Weather Analysis

 ### Process

-To conduct this comparitive analysis, we first had to write a two queries, one each to filter for the specified months (June, December) that we would convert into a list.
+To conduct this comparative analysis, we first had to write a two queries, one each to filter for the specified months (June, December) that we would convert into a list.

 * June Query